 Alternatively, or on top of that, strategic platform building enables faster penetration into new verticals with a lower chance of failure.
 You can leverage the existing customer base (and the data you have about them) to foster early adoption.

 That’s what Ping An did.
 Five years ago, the legacy Chinese insurer started building a platform of services related to different aspects of consumers’ lives.
 Rather than trying to directly sell insurance products to customers, they’ve focused on eliminating friction associated with common insurance use cases — going to the doctor, starting a business, or buying a new car.
-Ping An has launched 11 integrated digital engagement platforms (including a standalone banking service and lending platform) across different verticals.
+Ping An embarked on insurance software development to launch 11 integrated digital engagement platforms (including a standalone banking service and lending platform) across different verticals.
 Their online medical service, connecting patients with doctors and upselling insurance products, had amassed over 364 million users as of mid-June 2020.

 We’ve created this virtual cycle, whereby our customers have developed some affinity with us, and naturally buy from us.
 We think this ecosystem model is much better than a more traditional one where a customer has to buy a product first and then you provide services based on that customer’s needs.